matekno/marley-winston/docs/transports.md

 ### MySQL Transport

-[winston-mysql](https://github.com/charles-zh/winston-mysql) is a MySQL transport for Winston.
+[marley-mysql](https://github.com/charles-zh/marley-mysql) is a MySQL transport for Marley.

 Create a table in your database first: